minoa-lang/reference/src/expressions/constructing-expressions.md

 ```

 A constructing expression constructs a new instance of a type.
-This consists of a group of multiple expressions and can also be used in [in-place operators](../operators/special-operators.md#in-place-operator-).
+This consists of a group of multiple expressions and can also be used in [in-place operators].

 ## Tuple expression [↵](#constructing-expressions)